unilincoln/ICT-Policies/Acceptable Use Policy.rst

 Applicable Compliance Legislation
 ---------------------------------

-The use of University ICT resources is governed by English law.
+The use of University ICT Resources is governed by English law.

-Some legislation covering use of University ICT resources and this policy is:
+Some legislation covering use of University ICT Resources and this policy is:

 * Data Protection Act – 1998
 * Computer Misuse Act – 1990